ninjahome/ninja-go/testCase.md

 4. connect to localhost node
 5. connect to the private network node
 6. connect to the public network node
-7. offline
+7. offline when client closed
     - 7.1 offline from local user table
     - 7.2 offline from online map
     - 7.3 publish to all peer node
     - 7.4 offline from all peer node
     - 7.5 reading thread exit
     - 7.6 writing thread exit
-    - 7.7 batch offline when node killed by no -9 signal
+8. online user data from cmd line debug tools✅
-8. online user data cmd line debug tools✅
+9. ping pong status✅
-9. ping pong status
+10. offline when node crash

 ##5 contact
 1. add contact